Verification Guide 2013-2014

 4. How do I submit a tax transcript?

-Starting for the 2012-2013 academic year, students submitting to the verification process cannot submit a copy of the 1040 form.
 Students can either link taxes electronically when filling out the FAFSA, or else submit signed tax transcripts to a Financial Aid office.
+TCC cannot accept photocopies of 1040 forms.

 To obtain a tax transcripts visit the IRS website and click on the "Order a Return of Account Transcript" link.
 You may also request a tax transcript via phone at 1.800.90.9946.
 In order to obtain a transcript, you will need the information below, as it appears on the taxes: